How to Build an App With AI: No-Code and Low-Code Guide

 Avoid activity describing value.
 “Use AI for productivity” is activity.
 “Reduce weekly meeting follow-up time by creating consistent summaries, owners, and deadlines within 24 hours” is value.
 See the difference?

-Step 2: Choose the Right AI Role
+Step 2: Choose the Right AI and No-Code Stack

 Step 3: Supply Context, Not Just Instructions